About the Honourable Yvonne Boyer, Senator

 Senator Boyer is a member of the Métis Nation of Ontario with her ancestral roots in the Métis Nation-Saskatchewan, Manitoba and the Red River.

-In addition to running her own law practice, she came to the Senate of Canada from the University of Ottawa, where she was the Associate Director for the Centre for Health Law, Policy and Ethics and a part time professor in the Faculty of Law.
-She worked previously as general counsel to the Native Women’s Association of Canada, legal advisor to the Canadian Nurses Protective Society, and an executive with the Aboriginal Healing Foundation and the National Aboriginal Health Organization.
+Along with managing her own law practice, prior to joining the Senate she was the Associate Director for the Centre for Health Law, Policy and Ethics and a part time professor in the Faculty of Law at the University of Ottawa.
+Previously she was general counsel to the Native Women’s Association of Canada, legal advisor to the Canadian Nurses Protective Society, and an executive with the Aboriginal Healing Foundation and the National Aboriginal Health Organization.

 Senator Boyer was appointed to the Senate on March 8, 2018, International Women’s Day.
 She resides near the beautiful village of Merrickville, Ontario with her husband Marv Fletcher and their two dogs and three cats.
 She is the mother of four children and has four grandchildren.